genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

 **Footnotes**:

-.. [#] For more information on active and passive components, please check the :ref:`components_active_passive` documentation section.
+.. [#] For more information on active and passive components, please check the :ref:`components_active_passive` section.
 .. [#] Dojo is usually sent compressed to the client.
-But if you want to debug it, it is better to read it uncompressed
+But if you want to debug it, it is better to read it uncompressed.